Sunday, September 25, 2022

 One come in his own name (John 5:43)

 Jesus says in Matthew 24 “So when you see the abomination of desolation, spoken of by the prophet Daniel, standing in the holy place, then those in Judea must flee to the mountains.”
-This is a reference to an act of desecration by the antichrist in the holy place of the Jewish Temple first described in Daniel 9:27.
+This is a reference to an act of desecration by the "antichrist" in the holy place of the Jewish Temple first described in Daniel 9:27.
 This desecration occurs in the Jewish temple operating during the tribulation period.
+Those alive and present during the tribulation period who witness this desecration of the Jewish temple will, and who are aware of this prophecy by Jesus, will immediately recognize this leader as the "antichrist."

-I think there are a few more biblical clues we can determine from scripture.
-Revelation and Daniel both describe the antichrist as rising out of the sea, which is most likely a reference to the antichrist being a gentile.
-Some feel that the antichrist will be a Jew, but I disagree with the reasoning behind this assumption.
+Revelation and Daniel both describe the "antichrist" as rising out of the sea, which is most likely a reference to the "antichrist" being a gentile.
+Some feel that the "antichrist" will be a Jew, but I disagree with the reasoning behind this assumption.

-It is revealed in Revelation 6:2 that upon opening the first seal, a rider on a white horse (the antichrist) came forth.
+It is revealed in Revelation 6:2 that upon opening the first seal, a rider on a white horse (the "antichrist") came forth.
 "I looked, and there was a white horse.
-Its rider held a bow; a crown was given to him, and he went out as a conqueror in order to conquer." holding a bow symbolizes a military leader, but no mention is made of arrows.
+Its rider held a bow; a crown was given to him, and he went out as a conqueror in order to conquer."
+Holding a bow symbolizes a warrior (military), but no mention is made of arrows so perhaps he is no longer a warrior (ex-military).
 Also, the rider is given a crown (a stephanos, indicating rank in military or a garland given to winners of games, not a king's crown) and goes out as a conqueror.